arangodb/docs/3.9/appendix-deprecated.md

   [HTTP Interface for Documents](http/document-working-with-documents.html#bulk-document-operations) that can insert, update, replace or remove arrays of documents.

+- **PUT method in Cursor API**:
+  The HTTP endpoint `PUT /_api/cursor/<cursor-id>` in the [Cursor REST API](http/aql-query-cursor.html) is deprecated and will be removed in a future version.
+Please use the drop-in replacement `POST /_api/cursor/<cursor-id>` instead.
+The POST endpoint is functionally equivalent to the PUT endpoint, but does not violate idempotency requirements prescribed by the [HTTP specification](https://tools.ietf.org/html/rfc7231#section-4.2){:target="_blank"}.

 - **Simple Queries**: Idiomatic interface in arangosh to perform trivial queries.
   They are superseded by [AQL queries](aql/index.html), which can also be run in arangosh.
 AQL is a language on its own and way more powerful than